 Our Approach vs.

 The Traditional Approach

 In developing the WW Graduate School approach, we looked at the realities of today’s classrooms, considered how rapidly technology is changing the way we see the world, consulted MIT and other partners for research into how people learn, and crafted a program that could be personalized to each candidate.
 It isn’t for everyone.
 It doesn’t look like traditional programs.
 Here’s what’s different:

 The WW Graduate School

 - Competency-based and self-paced: You graduate once you demonstrate the skills and knowledge (competencies) you need to be a great teacher.
 You move as fast as your competency development takes.
-While the program is designed to take about 12 months, some of our graduates have completed sooner, some take longer.

 - Learn by doing: You try the skills you’re learning through challenges under the supervision of a classroom teacher and coach.
 Sometimes this practice takes place in a traditional classroom, sometimes it happens in an afterschool or weekend program.
 You are guided and provided with feedback along the way.
 You also have access to simulated teaching environments and game-based learning throughout the program.